I remember being chastised by my parents to “act my age.” What they probably meant was to stop talking, which I did a lot.

 “30 was a big deal for me because I felt like it was a fresh start after a decade of self-hurt and heartache.”

 I bet some of these ring true for you — they did for me.
-And what wisdom is there.
-Thank you all.
+There is a lot of wisdom there.

 What is our age but a composite of our experience?
-When we create happiness, when we move out of a painful place, when we feel competent, when we accept our vulnerability, when we connect with gratitude, when we respect ourselves and others, when we realize our potential, when we mourn the losses we and others have experienced, when we maintain purpose, when we love and are loved — all of that can balance the aches, the wrinkles — even the ambiguity of not knowing.
+When we create happiness, when we move out of a painful place, when we feel competent, when we accept our vulnerability, when we connect with gratitude, when we respect ourselves and others, when we realize our potential, when we mourn the losses we and others have experienced, when we maintain purpose, when we love and are loved — all of that can balance the aches, the wrinkles — and even the ambiguity of not knowing what’s to come.